Cart

 Top Tips for Beautiful Mother of Thousands Succulents

-Ready to add a amazing new plant to your collection?
+Ready to add an amazing new plant to your collection?

 Meet the Mother of Thousands!
-It's not just beautiful with its lush green leaves but also incredible because it can produce lots of baby plants very easily!
+It's not just beautiful with its lush green leaves, it's also wonderful because it can produce lots of baby plants very easily!

-Picture this: a plant that produces tiny plantlets along its edges, each one ready to grow into a new succulent.
-Also known as Kalanchoe daigremontiana, this succulent is a real standout whether you grow it outdoors or indoors.
+Picture this: a plant that produces tiny plantlets along its edges, each one ready to grow into a new succulent plant.
+Also known as Kalanchoe daigremontiana, this succulent is a real beauty whether you grow it outdoors or indoors.

 Choosing the Right Pot and Soil